-- Great essay for the literature class, the teacher asks me to read it in front of the class
+- Great essay for the literature class, the teacher asked me to read it in front of the class

 - I feel growing self-consciousness and stage fright as I read.
-By the middle, I can’t control my tears
+In the middle, I can’t control my tears

-- I stop reading, take a breath.
+- I stop reading and take a breath.
 Tell the class I’m super nervous and can’t control it

 - The class shows support, a friend makes a joke

-- I feel calmer, wipe tears and continue reading
+- I feel calmer, wipe my tears, and continue reading

 - Moral: You’re your own worst critic, people are usually less critical towards you than you think